 So what’s your brand worth to your customers; do you have any value?
 In today’s post, we will cover:

 What’s included in a brand:

 To calculate a brands value or equity, we must understand what’s included in a brand.
 There are two parts to a brand: tangible and intangible.
-Together these elements form your brand identity.
-It is important to remember that branding is in the eye of the beholder; meaning, your brand is what your customers see, not what you see.
+Together, all these elements form your brand’s value.

 How to measure your brand’s value:

 There are many different methods to equate brand value.
 However, most methods are extremely complex, and all methods are subjective.

 That’s right, there’s not a single agreed upon method to calculating brand value.
 The truth is, value means something different for everyone and calculating this is very difficult.

 For our purposes today, these complex valuation methods aren’t beneficial to a small business interested in improving their value.
 Instead, we encourage you to focus on your local influence and strength.